MapleAtMorning/OldSteam-Theme/README.md

 ## Requires [SFP](https://github.com/PhantomGamers/SFP) or [Millennium](https://millennium.web.app/) with Javascript Injection

 <h3>Many things are unfinished or overall buggy. </h3>
-<h4>If you find something broken that isn't listed here, please create an <a href="https://github.com/MapleAtMorning/Green-Steam-Theme/issues/new">issue</a> for it.</h4>
+<h4>If you find something broken that isn't listed here, please create an <a href="https://github.com/MapleAtMorning/Green-Steam-Theme/issues/new">issue</a> or a post on the <a href="https://discord.gg/3GkMYRvW7M">Discord</a> for it.</h4>
 <details align="center">
   <summary><h3>Preview Screenshots</h3></summary>
   <img src="https://github.com/MapleAtMorning/Green-Steam-Theme/assets/79129529/5f6bb637-6a4f-4030-8e26-c297d6460d16" width="54%">